CortexIntelligentAutomation/docs/content/en/docs/2022.9/getting-started/on-premise/install-innovation-only/advanced/rollover-certificates.md

 ---
 title: "Rollover CA certificates"
 linkTitle: "Rollover CA certificates"
-description: "Information about updating the certificates on a single or multi-server CORTEX platform which uses CA certificates."
+description: "Information about updating the certificates on a single or multi-server {{% ctx %}} platform which uses CA certificates."
 ---

 # {{% param title %}}